saileshdwivedy30/Robus-SIH/README.md

 ## Problem

-Due to the static allocation of buses, the buses are not able to fulfill demand at places or run empty.
+Due to the static allocation of buses, the buses are not able to fulfill service demand at places or run empty.

 ## Solution